johnhuang-cn/jpserve/README.md

-# jpserve
+# JPServe

+Jpserve provides a simple and high performance way to execute Python script in JAVA.
+It includes PyServe and JClient API.

-Magpie enable you calling Python from JAVA.
-Now it includes 2 parts: PyServe and JClient.
-PyServe is a script execute server running on Python side, and JClient is the JAVA API used to execute Python script.
+* PyServe is an execute server running on Python side and listening the execute requests from JAVA.
+* The JClient API can executes Python snippet or complete script file from java, it send the script to PyServe and get the execution result.
+The result is JSON format, so you can exchange the complex data between JAVA and Python flexibly.

 # Quick Start
 ## Python Side
-Open Python console, import magpie and start the PyServe:
+Open Python console, import jpserve and start the JPServe:
 ```
 >>> from jpserve.jpserve import JPServe
 >>> server = JPServe(("localhost", 8888))